ahsan-aziz/Buffer-Overflow/README.md

 Note that Stack grows higher to lower address and heap grows opposite.

-Let's take an example of a simple C-program:
+Let's take an example of a simple C-program.

 ```
 int x = 1000;